bookingactivities/booking-activities/readme.txt

 * Tweak - Email refund option is no longer proposed to administrators
 * Fix - Activities with a title containing special characters triggered a fatal error when an event was dropped
 * Fix - Picking a group of events not already loaded triggered a fatal error (events of the group still need to be rendered)
+* Fix - Error notice about wpdb::prepare since WP 4.9+ (can cause fatal error if WP_DEBUG was set to true)

 = 1.2.3 - 2018/01/09 =
 * Fix - AJAX error when creating an activity with PHP 7.1+